All year Tue-Sun 9~18, last admission 17.

 A strange event was the Lascaux Exposition Internationale Gwangmyeong Korea in 2016.
 The 130 years anniversary (who in hell commemorates 130 years?) of diplomatic relations between Korea and France was the reason for a temporary exhibition.
 It was a replica of the famous painted cave Lascaux in France.
 Probably the only thing at this mine which has actually some relation to a cave.
 It was quite popular and was visited by 174,000 visitors.

 Actually this place has a lot of geology and history to offer.
 Various metals were mined and gold was only the most valuable.
-The history of the mine is connect to political events and wars, the mining was actually forced by the Japanese Colonial Rule, local peasants were forced to work in the mine.
+The history of the mine is connected to political events and wars, the mining was actually forced by the Japanese Colonial Rule, local peasants were forced to work in the mine.
 This was an important bunker during the Korean War, babies born in the bunker were called Guldaengi.
 And it was the place of the first Korean labor movement.